Lean & User Experience, again

 As a sneak preview to the chapter, I’d like to share an earlier incarnation of the methods part of the chapter.
 I hope will be of use to those who find themselves in a context where Lean ways of thinking and working are present!

-The five principles of Lean have been documented in numerous places, including the Lean Enterprise Institute and others.
+The five principles of Lean have been documented in numerous places (and represented in the image above), including the Lean Enterprise Institute and others.
 Here they are:

 - Describe value from the end customer’s point of view.